v1t3ls0n/assembler-openu-project/README.md

  #### 5) Export (generate files):
- If second run finished without any error (else, *Next) we will generate all of the required outputs (.ob, .ext .ent files).
+ If second run finished without any error (else: Next) we will generate all of the required outputs (.ob, .ext .ent files).

 ##### Next:
 The assembler then moves on to handle the next source file (means that it will repeate over these 5 steps for each source file passed to it) untill the last one then it ends program.